DevExpress-Examples/web-forms-dashboard-save-dashboards-to-database/Readme.md

 A custom dashboard storage should implement one of the following interfaces: [IDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage) or [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage).

-The following API used in the example:
+The following API is used in the example:

 - [LoadDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage.LoadDashboard(System.String))